ngtrangminhduc/Overheat-Sensor/README.md

 4. Reboot

 5. If you have trouble connecting the Pi through Ethernet Cable, it's best to use Advanced IP Scanner and search for the Pi's IP Address.

+### VII.
+Reproduction in Quantity

+If this product is to be massively built, several tips can be considered:
+- It's better to use NOOBS and write it to multiple SD cards, as it takes less time than flashing with Etcher.
+- The source code doesn't need additional libraries, so it can be retrieved as soon as the Pi starts.
+- For financial purposes, it's better to order the sensors from China, as they are cheaper and no shipping cost is required (even though it would take nearly a month to arrive)